jtsteinbach/sandbox/README.md

 Expired-lock auto-saves are the deliberate exception described in Section 6: they preserve bytes verbatim, warn loudly, and flag `secrets-present` in the journal.

+### Living with a redacted file

+A redacted file differs from its saved form permanently and by design — disk holds the real credential, history holds `<REDACTED>`. sandbox treats that difference as expected rather than as unsaved work:

+- `sb status` lists it under *redacted in history*, not as `modified`.
+- It never counts as a dirty tree, so it can't block `switch`, `merge`, `restore`, `undo`, or `publish`, and it holds no lock.
+- Checkouts won't overwrite it.
+If the target version is what your file redacts to, the file is left exactly as it is, so a branch switch can't replace your live credential with `<REDACTED>`.

+The one case where the working copy does get replaced is a target that genuinely differs (a branch where that file has different content).
+That's the content you asked for, so sandbox writes it — but it prints a warning first naming the files whose credential exists only on disk, since history has no copy to give back.

 Redaction is a seatbelt, not a substitute for keeping secrets out of tracked files.
 The durable fix is to move the credential to an environment variable or an ignored config file (`sb ignore .env`) so it stops recurring.
-Binary files and files over 1 MB are skipped, pattern matching catches known credential shapes rather than every secret, and only files touched by the current save are scanned.
+Binary files and files over 64 MiB are skipped, text is scanned a window at a time so a large file costs a window rather than its own size in memory, pattern matching catches known credential shapes rather than every secret, and only files touched by the current save are scanned.

 ---